25-09-2014 — 29-09-2014

 A Proper Weekend Market

-The girls went down to the Paddington market.
+The kids went down to the Paddington market.
 I went for a run to the Sydney Opera House and back.

 After one missed farmer's market and another that was a little on the small side, Samantha was quite thrilled to have a large market to peruse at her leisure.
 Frankie, too, was having a grand time at the market, but Jackie was getting a little bored.
 So she joined me back at the house where she wrote a book report on the last book she'd read and did some math lessons.